Eagle · Migizi

 Management consultant and financial broker with over 44 years of cross-cultural Canadian business experience, of Tsimshian, Heiltsuk, Haida, and English heritage.
 Co-Chair of Honouring Nations Canada and CEO of Generating for 7 Generations.
 Honorary doctorate from University Canada West (2022).
 Recipient of the Government of British Columbia's End Racism Award and the Distinguished Service Award in Human Rights.

 Weekly publication recognizing partner companies, Team Birch, and community updates.
-Modern, visual, engaging.
-Always in a Good Way.
+Updated weekly.